🎉Grand Opening: June 2026

 What is the difference between porcelain and composite veneers?

-Porcelain veneers are crafted in a dental laboratory from high-quality ceramic material, known for their durability, stain resistance, and ability to replicate the natural translucency of tooth enamel.
+Porcelain veneers are crafted in a dental laboratory from high-quality ceramic material.
+They are known for their durability, stain resistance, and ability to replicate the natural translucency of tooth enamel.
 Composite veneers are made from a tooth-coloured resin and can often be applied directly to the tooth in a single appointment.
+While composite veneers are typically less expensive and require less tooth preparation, they may not last as long as porcelain and can be more susceptible to staining.
+Your dentist can explain the advantages and limitations of each option relative to your clinical situation and aesthetic goals.

 Conclusion

 Dental veneers have become a popular choice for cosmetic smile makeovers because they offer a versatile approach to addressing a range of aesthetic concerns, from discolouration and chips to minor gaps and uneven tooth shapes.
-Understanding the clinical process, the science of how veneers bond to teeth, and the importance of maintaining good oral health can help you make a more informed decision.
+Understanding the clinical process, the science of how veneers bond to teeth, and the importance of maintaining good oral health can help you make a more informed decision about whether this treatment might be right for you.

 Call Us